Entry requirements

 What is GBC?

-Graduate Basis for Chartered Membership (GBC) is a standard set by the British Psychological Society (BPS).
-It ensures that, before anyone starts a clinical psychology course, they have already studied psychology in enough breadth and depth to give a strong basis for their postgraduate training.
+It ensures that before you start a clinical psychology course, you have already studied psychology in enough breadth and depth to give a strong basis for your postgraduate training.

 UK qualifications